skywind3000/vim-quickui/MANUAL.md

             \ ], '<auto>', 'c,cpp')
 ```

-This `C/C++` menu will be visible only if the `filetype` of current buffer is `c` or `cpp`.
+This `C/C++` menu is visible only when the `filetype` of the current buffer is `c` or `cpp`.

-As we are living in multiverse, and menus can be separated in [multiple namespaces](https://github.com/skywind3000/vim-quickui/wiki/Menu-Namespaces) too.
-The `quickui#menu#open` function can actually take one more argument like:
+Menus can also be organized into [multiple namespaces](https://github.com/skywind3000/vim-quickui/wiki/Menu-Namespaces).
+The `quickui#menu#open` function accepts an optional argument:

 ```VimL
 call quickui#menu#open('abc')
 ```

-If it is invoked with an argument "abc", menus in the namespace "abc" will display immediately.
-If this argument is omitted, the default namespace "system" will be used.
+When invoked with the argument `"abc"`, menus in the `"abc"` namespace are displayed.
+If the argument is omitted, the default namespace `"system"` is used.

 ### Listbox

-When you have hundres of items to deal with, menu is not enough to hold them.
-Then you will need a listbox.
+When you have hundreds of items to deal with, a menu cannot hold them all — use a listbox instead.

 ![](https://skywind3000.github.io/images/p/quickui/listbox.png)

 **Features**:

-- Listbox can used to pick up a item from thousands items.
+- Pick an item from thousands of entries.
-- Columns separated by `"\t"` will be aligned.
+- Columns separated by `"\t"` are automatically aligned.
-- A scroll bar will display if there are too many items.
+- A scroll bar appears when there are too many items.
-- Mouse wheel can be used to scroll the content.
+- Mouse wheel scrolls the content.
-- Character starting with `&` can be used as a shortcut.
+- Characters prefixed with `&` serve as shortcuts.
-- It has a title, and can be dragged by mouse.
+- Has a title and can be dragged with the mouse.
-- Search item with `/` or `?` command.
+- Search items with `/` or `?`.
-- Jump to line with `:` command.
+- Jump to a line number with `:`.

 **Usage**: